 Nothing would make me feel worse then disappointing my girls.
 So it’s easy to put down my credit card and walk towards my goals.
 I don’t feel deprived; I’m getting a vacation with my family where we’ll make life-long memories that I will treasure forever.
 Instead, I feel good.
 I demonstrated good financial behavior to my girls by honoring our family goals that mean so much to me personally and the world to them.
 I haven’t lost anything but gained so much.

 The Heavy Purse Store is now open!
-My new downloadable Money Club Workbooks—based on age or level of expertise—are now on sale.
-Each workbook provides five targeted lessons to help you grow Money Smart Kids.
+My new downloadable Money Club Workbooks are now on sale.
+Each workbook provides five targeted lessons to help you raise Financially Confident Kids.
 Please check them out in The Heavy Purse Store.